jessicayan12/Developer_Survey/README.md

 - What was the state of bootcamps for assisting individuals with breaking into developer roles?
 - How were bootcamps assisting with increasing diversity in tech careers?

-The full set of files related to this course are owned by Udacity, so they are not publicly available here.
-However, you can see pieces of the analysis [here](www.medium.com).

 ## File Descriptions